-Season Three runs January to April 2013 and is the biggest season yet!
-With over 80 teams from 50 companies, the competition will be fiercer than ever.
-Follow the action every week by watching up and coming personalities cast our matches in our "So You Think You Can Cast" competition.
-Send us a message at email@example.com to join in the fun!
+Season Four runs from February to May 2014 and is the biggest season yet!
+With over 120 teams, the competition will be fiercer than ever.
+Follow the action every week right here at afterhoursgaming.tv!
+Interested in getting contacted for next season?
+Send us a message at firstname.lastname@example.org to join in the fun!

 Day9.TV is a division of Jink.Tv, Inc. which was founded in 2009 by Sean Plott and Eric Burkhart, two university graduates of Harvey Mudd College who have become evangelists for gaming, eSports and the gamer lifestyle.
 Capitalizing on innovations in video streaming technology, Eric and Sean offer fresh, smart Internet television content for gamers, with more than 6 million views a month.